-- The room is now free to move.
-6. Using either a 5/8" or 3/4" wrench or socket, crank the room either in or out completely.
-If the slideout system is supplied with a gearbox override (optional), use the crank handle to move sounter-clockwise to the room. - 7.
-When the rooms is fully in or out have one person apply pressure to the wrench/ ratchet and return the brake lever to its engaged position.
-This ensures the room is locked into a sealed position. - Install the transit bars (if so equipped) to 8. the slideout room and take the unit to an authorized dealer for service.
+- 8. The room is now free to move.
+Using either a 5/8" or 3/4" wrench or socket, crank the room either in or out completely.
+If the slideout system is supplied with a gearbox override (optional), use the crank handle to move the room. - 9.
+When the rooms is fully in or out have one person apply pressure to the wrench/ratchet and return the brake lever to its engaged position.
+This ensures the room is locked into a sealed position.

+10. Install the transit bars (if so equipped) to the slideout room and take the unit to an authorized dealer for service.